mana-vox/mana-classification-tool/README.md

 - To get access to Django admin, go to http://127.0.0.1:8000/admin in your browser

+Run `python manage.py test` to make run all the tests in the tests.py files.

 Run `flake8` to make sure your code complies with the most known Python conventions.